kucherenko/jscpd/README.md

 Copy/paste detector for JavaScript code
 =======================================

-_jscpd_ is a tool for detect copy/past "design pattern" in javascript code.
+`jscpd` is a tool for detect copy/past "design pattern" in javascript code.

 Installation
 ------------
-You need instolled `coffee` translator
+You need to install `coffee` translator

     npm install coffee-script -g